 The project team quickly realized that they needed to take a different approach.

-Windows Azure Virtual Machines provided the solution sought by Telenor, one that enabling instant access and provisioning of virtual servers for installing and configuring SharePoint 2013 based on custom needs and design.
+Microsoft Azure Virtual Machines provided the solution sought by Telenor, one that enabling instant access and provisioning of virtual servers for installing and configuring SharePoint 2013 based on custom needs and design.

-Windows Azure Virtual Machines made it possible to quickly create the development and testing environment essential to Telenor’s successful deployment of SharePoint 2013.
+Microsoft Azure Virtual Machines made it possible to quickly create the development and testing environment essential to Telenor’s successful deployment of SharePoint 2013.
 The expected 3-month window to set up the development and testing environment for a system of this size was reduced to 2 weeks, a huge savings not only in time, but in costs.

-SharePoint 2013 is a sophisticated product that integrates with other Microsoft products such as Windows/IIS, SQL Server and Active Directory.
+SharePoint 2013 is a sophisticated product that integrates with other Microsoft products such as Microsoft/IIS, SQL Server and Active Directory.
 With SharePoint 2013, both a scale-up and a scale-out strategy can be adopted, meaning that the different parts of SharePoint can have multiple instances across different servers, either virtual or physical.
 For example, if a network needs more search servers, it’s simply a matter of adding more servers running these components.
-For Telenor, development and testing SharePoint 2013 in Windows Azure Virtual Machines meant that IT could scale resources up or down, quickly and easily, with no up-front capital expense.
+For Telenor, development and testing SharePoint 2013 in Microsoft Azure Virtual Machines meant that IT could scale resources up or down, quickly and easily, with no up-front capital expense.

-By utilizing Windows Azure Virtual Machines, Telenor has dramatically reduced the cost needed for test, development and demo environments, reduced the time to make the environments available to the project, and saved on long term investment in hardware that would have only be used in the short term.
+By utilizing Microsoft Azure Virtual Machines, Telenor has dramatically reduced the cost needed for test, development and demo environments, reduced the time to make the environments available to the project, and saved on long term investment in hardware that would have only be used in the short term.

 Resources – There were no longer any resource limits.
 All environments can be scaled down, or even removed completely and recreated, when needed.